kannaaa3/d1cT1ONary/README.md

 - A nice and blazing fast Dictionary, which allow searching for any words.
 Save word to any of your wordlist.
 - Review section for reviewing and creating wordlists.
 - Game Center with engaging games to enhance your English.
+    In Agility Game, you need to choose the word that has the opposite meaning to the word shown on the screen.

 # Contributors
 We are the `10`th group to present.
 Our members: